 - 1. Evaluate LeftHandSideExpression.

 - 2. Evaluate AssignmentExpression.

 - 3. Call GetValue(Result(2)).

-- Call PutValue(Result(1), Result(3), false).
+- 4. Call PutValue(Result(1), Result(3), false).

-Return Result(3).
+- 5. Return Result(3).

-When a simple assignment occurs within an execution context that is subset restricted to the cautious subset, its LeftHandSide must not evaluate to a Reference whose base is null.
+When a simple assignment occurs within an execution context that is subset restricted to the cautious subset, its LeftHandSide must not evaluate to a Reference to a property of the Global Object.
 If it does a ReferenceError exception is thrown.
 The LeftHandSide also may not be a reference to a property with the attribute value {[[Writable]]:false} nor to a non-existent property of an object whose [[Extensible]] property has the value false.
 In these cases a TypeError exception is thrown.
-This is accomplished by replacing step 4 of the above algorithm with the following:
+This is accomplished by replacing step 5 of the above algorithm with the following: